 Every child learns Music with specialist teachers from Kindergarten to Year 8.
 An instrumental program runs in Year 3 (strings) and Year 4 (band) where every student learns to play their own instrument in small group tutorials and ensemble lessons.
 It can be studied to the highest level as a course choice in Years 9-12, including Music 1 and Music 2 HSC courses.

 Over 15 cocurricular ensembles from Kindergarten to Year 12 bring students together outside the classroom to extend their interest and skills and take part in school and community performances, concerts and productions.

-Our professional collaboration with Symphony Central Coast creates performance and workshop opportunities for students and a rehearsal and performance venue for SCC.
+Our professional collaboration with Symphony Central Coast (SCC) creates performance and workshop opportunities for students and a rehearsal and performance venue for SCC.
 Our musicians are involved in numerous eisteddfods and festivals on the Central Coast and in Sydney.

 International music tours enrich the cultural lives of our musicians, together with incoming tours and workshops.

 Our elite musicians in Years 5-12 extend their skills and perform alongside students from other schools at The HICES (Heads of Independent Coeducational Schools) Music Festival.